-You have provided all necessary medical information on the registration form.
-Please feel free to provide us with more information by email or fax if you think it would be beneficial.
+Make sure that you have provided all of the necessary medical information on the registration form.
+Please feel free to provide us with more information if you think it would be beneficial.
 We will keep it in your campers file and staff will have access to that information.